 The maritime importance of Holyhead port was at its height during the 19th century.
 Then the UK's longest breakwater (Holyhead Breakwater, length 3 km / 1,7 ml) was built.
 It xreated a safe harbour waterway for ships caught in stormy waters on their way to Liverpool and Lancashire's industrial ports.
 The town's sea heritage is remembered in the local maritime museum.

-- In February 2018, the ferry company STENA LINE invested over GBP 4 million in Holyhead for port upgrades and infrastructure improvements.
-The investment followed the company's report for a record year (FY2017) for its freight volumes.
+In February 2018, the ferry company STENA LINE invested GBP 4+ million in Holyhead for port upgrades and infrastructure improvements.
+The investment followed company's report for a record year (FY2017) for its freight shipping volumes.
 Among the port upgrades were building an additional freight storage area and extensive refurbishment of Terminal 3's ramp.
-The terminal's new lower deck was pre-fabricated by McGregor Construction Ltd and barged from Fort William to Holyhead.
+Terminal's new lower deck was pre-fabricated by McGregor Construction Ltd and barged from Fort William to Holyhead.